An Experiment Scorecard template consists of the following modules:

 The following are the measure types available in the scorecard:

-- Summary – Scorecard for the performance of different variants across selected measures.
+- Summary – Displays a scorecard for the performance of different variants across selected measures.

-- Metrics over time – View metrics over time to understand how they change.
+- Metrics over time – Lets you track metrics over time to understand how they change.

-- Improvement over time – Explore how the improvement of different variants changes over time.
+- Improvement over time – Shows how the improvement of different variants changes over time.

-- Statsig over time – Statistical significance of different variants over time.
+- Statsig over time – Displays the statistical significance of different variants over time.

 Experiment details module

-The threshold at which the estimated lift on an experiment is statistically significant.
+Statistical significance level – The threshold at which the estimated lift on an experiment is considered statistically significant.

-In Optimizely Web Experimentation, alternate versions of a site or a feature on the backend service or in the mobile app are tested against the original.
+Variations – Alternative versions of a site (in Optimizely Web Experimentation), a feature on the backend service, or a mobile app feature that are tested against the original.

 Metrics module

 The metrics module lets you configure metrics for your experiment.
-In this section, you can use an existing metric or create one.
-For the new metric, you have three options: Numeric aggregation, Conversion, and Ratio.
+You can use an existing metric or create a new one.
+There are two types of metrics:

 Numeric aggregation block

-- Conversion Rate – The percentage of actors who did a conversion event.
+- Conversion Rate – Percentage of actors who performed a conversion event.

-- Average Event Count per Actor – The average number of events each actor performs.
+- Average Event Count per Actor – Average number of events each actor performs.

-- Aggregate over property of an event – Custom aggregate for actors who did at least one of the events.
+- Aggregate over property of an event – Custom aggregate for actors who performed at least one of the specified events.

 -

-Intervals Engaged – The count of time buckets for each actor, in which that actor met the engaged event criteria.
+Intervals Engaged – Number of time buckets where an actor met the engaged event criteria.

-- When choosing the Conversion Rate and Average Event Count per Actor measures, you must choose events as the next step.
+- For Conversion Rate and Average Event Count per Actor, you must choose events as the next step.

-- When choosing Aggregate over property of an event, you need to select an aggregator and set the value.
+- For Aggregate over property of an event, you must select an aggregator and set a value.

-- When choosing Intervals Engaged, you need to configure the interval and then select the event.
+- For Intervals Engaged, configure the interval and then select the event.

 You can also configure property filters within this block.